Bvngee/bvngee.com/src/content/blog/non-native-docker-images-qemu-binfmt.md

 ```

 You'll know it's working if you see something like this (this is a NextJS build,
-emulated for aarch64 - note that NixOS paths are slightly sifferent)
+emulated for aarch64.
+Note that NixOS paths are slightly sifferent; the
+underlined path is a symlink to qemu-user-static for aarch64)

 ![docker-qemu-binfmt.png](/images/docker-binfmt-qemu.png)